DETAILED ACTION

 the engaging track (7) of the first slat (1b) pivots on the receiving track tip (25) of the second slat (shown in fig. 8) and does not pivot on the receiving track inner surface (in the same way as the instant application, fig. 8 clearly shows that it pivots on element 25 instead of pivoting on the receiving track inner surface), and the hinge is rotatable from the vertical position in a backward direction (counterclockwise) with a maximum angle of backward rotation greater than an amount, and in a forward direction with a maximum angle of forward rotation.

 The examiner notes that the courts have held that where the only difference between the prior art and the claims was a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device was not patentably distinct from the prior art device.
 In Gardner v.
 TEC Syst., Inc., 725 F.2d 1338, 220 USPQ 777 (Fed.
 Cir.
 1984), cert. denied, 469 U.S. 830, 225 USPQ 232 (1984).
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention with a reasonable expectation of success to modify Miller so that the slight vertical movement of the slats is by at least about 0.025 inches and the vertical separation between the engaging track tip and the articulation space inner surface of at least about 0.025 inches.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention with a reasonable expectation of success to modify Miller so that the vertical clearance is at least about 0.025 inches and that the vertical separation between the engaging track tip and the articulation space inner surface is at least about 0.025 inches.
 This alteration provides the predictable and expected results of there being the right amount of play between he components to keep them functioning even with any expansion or contraction during change of seasons.

 Weekes teaches a rolling shutter with a first (300a) and a second slat (300b), with a maximum angle of backward rotation greater than 10 degrees from a vertical position (as described in paragraph 33).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention with a reasonable expectation of success to modify Miller with the teachings of Weekes so that the maximum angle of backward rotation greater than 10 degrees from the vertical position.
 This alteration provides the predictable and expected results of user required specifications that allow the device to roll up.